ys2723/Student_Analysis/README.md

 # Student Analysis

-This is an analysis of how factors such as parents' education, parents' marital status, and ethnic background affect children's academic performance.
-Data analysis techniques were utilized to interpret and visualize the relationship between these variables and students' scores, providing insights for educational improvement.
+Data analysis techniques were utilized to interpret and visualize the relationship between certain variables and students' scores, providing insights for educational improvement.

+This analysis checks relationships between:
+- Parents' Education and children's academic performance.
+- Parents' Marital Status and children's academic performance.
+- Number of siblings of a child and his/her academic performance.
+- Ethnic Background and children's academic performance.